marianafcosta/minesweeper/README.md

 # Minesweeper

-My goal with this project is to work on my full-stack skills, starting with the creation of a simple CLI version of Minesweeper and gradually working my way towards a game that can be played online.
-For now, I've set up 5 milestones for this project, each of them with its own release.
+My goal with this project is to work on my full-stack skills, starting with the creation of a simple CLI version of Minesweeper and gradually working my way towards a game that can be played online.For now, I've set up 5 milestones for this project, each of them with its own release.

 -   [x] CLI (a minesweeper clone)
 -   [x] Server (send commands for the server to process and receive game states with the changes applied)
 -   [x] DB (persistance; store high scores)
 -   [x] Frontend (a website to play the game)
--   [ ] Deployment
+-   [x] Deployment

-My plan is to get a MVP ready for all of them, even if the solutions found are not ideal.

-# Notes

--   I can't get Heroku to build the app in the `heroku-postbuild` phase, so for now I have to build the application manually and commit the build files
+All milestones have an associated release with a brief description.
+I've gotten an MVP ready for each of the milestones, and hope to continue to work on this bit by bit, as I come up with new things to try.

 ## Instructions

 ```
-cd src

 # CLI
 npm run cli

-# Server
+# Client (build)
-npm run server
+cd client && npm run build

-# Concurrent
+# Dev
 npm run dev

 ```